RAPT: Model-Predictive Out-of-Distribution Detection and Failure Diagnosis for Sim-to-Real Humanoid Deployment: Results

 \subsection{Automated Root-Cause Diagnosis}

-We evaluate the diagnostic pipeline on 16 real-world failure logs for which complete diagnostic data were available following successful anomaly detection by RAPT (Hybrid), classifying each into one of 21 predefined failure categories (see Supplementary Material, Table~II).
-Results are reported for two configurations: Proprioceptive Only and Multi-Modal (with a single time-synchronized visual keyframe).
+We evaluate the diagnostic pipeline on 16 real-world failure logs with complete diagnostic data following successful anomaly detection by RAPT (Hybrid).
+The subset is intended to test whether temporal saliency through the recurrent detector provides useful diagnostic evidence, so we focus on failures that evolve over time rather than immediate, protocol-defined violations whose category is typically evident from the test condition.
+These cases include external disturbances, payload mismatch, terrain/contact changes, and physical obstructions, where diagnosis requires interpreting temporal proprioceptive and kinematic evidence.
+Each failure is classified into one of 21 predefined categories (see Supplementary Material), and results are reported for Proprioceptive Only and Multi-Modal variants, the latter using a single time-synchronized visual key-frame.